 If there was a competition for what couple could have the most awkward car ride in history, then Toyosi and Tunde would have been awarded gold medals.
 There was absolutely nothing romantic about the night so far, despite it being her birthday and the assumed date for their proposal.
 Tunde, who never seemed to be fidgety, seemed unable to find the right words to say to her to commemorate her birthday.
 His birthday speech was barely a speech; it was really a list of words that aspired to form meaningful sentences and failed.

 So there they were… sitting awkwardly across from each other making small talk about this new item that was on the menu.
 Tunde repeated the same compliment about her dress.
 She thanked him again, recognizing that the man seemed terrified about what their circle of friends were expecting them to do that night.
 In fact, she wondered if she wanted him to propose.
 As she watched him politely order for the two of them, she experienced mixed emotions.
-She felt obliged to become angry – angry at the fact that he seemed to hesitant to pop the damn question.
+She felt obliged to become angry – angry at the fact that he seemed to hesitate to pop the damn question.
 She also felt a pinch of relief – she was not sure if she would even accept the proposal out of pure love or out of the looming stigma of being single that seemed to await her.

 One hour passed.
 Their three course meal was now completely devoured.
 They had talked about everything from Nigerian politics to what Netflix show they should get addicted to next.